 - Students with off-campus majors must complete at least 3 CMC social science GE courses and at least 2 CMC humanities GE courses, all of which must be outside the major.
 A list with recommendations is available from the CMC Registrar.

 Double Counting of Courses in the Major

 Students may not count one course for more than one major requirement; i.e. a dual major in history and government may not use a course cross-listed as both government and history for both areas of the major.
-If 2 areas of a double major require the same course, students must complete a substitute course for one of the majors.
+If 2 areas of a dual or double major require the same course, students must complete a substitute course for one of the majors.
 Students may double count a course for a sequence and a major requirement, or for a sequence and a general education requirement, but not for both.